PanosAntoniadis/slp-ntua/Lab3/README.md

 In Lab, the following models are implemented:

-- LSTM neural networks with different final representations.
+- LSTM neural networks with variosu final representations.
 - LSTM with attention layer.
 - BiLSTM with and without an attention layer.